 The last section of the race takes between 4:30 and 6:00.
 From 60 Mile to about 10 Km past Indian River the river is almost braided.
 There are Islands and channels and they shift.
 In the 5 Km before Indian River, there are sand bars that may or may not be exposed in mid channel dividing the river, possibly invisibly, into two or three channels.
 And the river is wide, well over 1 km wide.
 An intimidating section of river that is a fore taste of what the Yukon does well down stream of Dawson in what are called the Flats.

 The 5 or so kilometres around where Indian River comes in there is another complex of islands that slowly change.
 And peter out into sand bars.
+You are probably best off staying towards the left side of the river

-After that the river gets a grip on itself and reverts to the big channels and big islands pattern you had before Coffee Creek.
+After that the river gets a grip on itself and reverts to the big channels and big islands pattern you had before Thistle Creek.
 Watch out for the welcome sight and sound of Dawson.
 You can catch tantalising glimpses of the Moosehide Slide above town from some distance upstream.
 It takes real skill and dedication to miss Dawson, but it has been done.
 It will not be dark here whatever time you come in.

 As you approach Dawson the first thing you see is the Moosehide Slide on the hillside behind the town.
 Once you are round the final big bend you still have to pass the mouth of the Klondike River then another 750 metres and you pass the timing line.
 In the spring the Klondike dumps a load of silt into the Yukon, so the Yukon is shallow and slow on the right side but at race time, for a change, the river feeding in is pure and bright and clean and it is the Yukon that is the silt laden turbid river.
 If you are racing hard at this point, you might want to be on the left side of the river until the finish line before working back across to the dock.
 The Current mid river is fairly strong and if you are there you won’t have to work nearly as hard to get to the dock.
 A lot of boats limp into Dawson coming along the right shore.
 There is no current there.
 In fact, it might be going backwards.